California Mileage Reimbursement: Labor Code 2802 Basics

 Talk to our experts to learn how to stay compliant and save money.

-Is an Employer Required to Reimburse for Mileage in California?
+Is An Employer Required To Reimburse Mileage In California?

 Not reimbursing workers properly can be costly for California employers, so let’s take a deeper look at how mileage reimbursement is defined under California law.

-What Is the California Mileage Reimbursement Law for 2023?
+What Is The California Mileage Reimbursement Law In 2024?

 According to California employment law, employers are required to compensate their workers for any business expense that the worker incurred.

-The expense reimbursement includes the costs of using a personal vehicle for work-related purposes too.
+The reimbursement expense includes the costs of using a personal vehicle for business purposes too.
 For example, if you’ve sent an employee to pick up supplies for work from a store, you are responsible for reimbursing them for both the supplies purchased and the mileage driven to complete this task.

 So, what is the law on mileage reimbursement for employees in California?

-There are consequences if an employer fails to do so.
-They can face a wage and hour lawsuit.
+There are consequences if an employer fails to do so, namely wage and hour lawsuits.

 The legislation defines “necessary expenditures or losses” as “all reasonable costs.”
-For example, it states that these costs can include attorney’s fees if an employee needs to enforce their rights.
+For example, it states that these costs can include attorney fees if an employee needs to enforce their rights.

 More work-related expenses are eligible to be reimbursed under this legal framework: